ScottSanford/cloud-resume/README.md

 4. Infrastructure as Code (IAC) - AWS SAM

     This entire project uses AWS SAM to build and deploy my serverless stack.
-Using a `template.yaml` file to declaratively build out resources, I am able to
+Using an IAC template provides stable & consistent environments to be created efficiently.
+Additionally, an IAC template provides self-documentation.
+An engineer can read the template file and know the recipe for a specific stack.

     One SAM consideration: I had to use different stack names per environment.
 If I used a single stack name, the latest environment deployment would override the existing resources instead of create or modify the correct resource.